clairelin20523/dsc288r-yelp-recommender-system/README.md

 Link: https://www.kaggle.com/datasets/adamamer2001/yelp-complete-open-dataset-2024

-## Summary
+## Background

 Online platforms have grown rapidly due to user-centered designs that make products and services more accessible through their user-friendly interfaces.
 One component of the user-centered design has been recommender systems.
 These recommender systems leverage big data to analyze users’ interactions, similar user experiences, and overall reviews.
 Recommender systems enhance user engagement and drive possible user retention, which in turn helps to create revenue growth.
 Platforms (such as Yelp) are always looking for ways to enhance these algorithms to better understand how the user behaves.

+## Summary

 The goal of this project is to understand users preferences and to give better recommendations on what businesses to visit next.
 The approach includes three types of models:
-* Item-based collaborative filtering technique: Find similar businesses and return back highly rated businesses that the user had not reviewed.
+* **Item-based collaborative filtering:** Find similar businesses and return back highly rated businesses that the user had not reviewed.
-* The second and third models were K-Nearest Neighbors (KNN) and Singular Value Decomposition (SVD): Predicting companies that users have likely reviewed before and to predict the rating a user could give for a business that they have not seen before.
+* **K-Nearest Neighbors (KNN):** Predicting businesses that users have likely reviewed before (Binary predition) and to predict the rating a user could give for a business that they have not seen before (Rating prediction).
+* **Singular Value Decomposition (SVD):** Applied similarly for both binary and rating predictions.
 By improving the accuracy and efficiency of recommendations, this project aims to drive increased user engagement and retention, ultimately generating more revenue and growth for online platforms.

-# model_reproducible file  - Predicts likelihood user will review a business and predicts the rating a user will give for a business
+# *model_reproducible.ipynb* file  - Predicts likelihood user will review a business and predicts the rating a user will give for a business

-## Setup Instructions - This is for compiling the code and running it on a local server.
+## Setup Instructions
+_Note:_ This is for compiling the code and running it on a local server.
 Also ran this in Anaconda.

 ### 1. Clone the Repository
 ```sh